Disentangling the Delayed Choice Quantum Eraser

 Capturing Atoms: First You Have to Slow Them Down

-Also included below is a paper I wrote back in 2005 with my late friend E. Brian Treacy on the now famous Delayed Choice Quantum Eraser experiment, along with my 2025 rewrite.
+Also included below is a 2025 rewrite of a paper I originally wrote back in 2005 with my late friend E. Brian Treacy on the now famous Delayed Choice Quantum Eraser experiment.
 The results of this experiment have spawned many strange and fanciful interpretations, including “retrocausality,” in which it is suggested that effects can sometimes precede causes.

 In our original 2005 paper, “Symmetry Sorting in a Delayed Choice Quantum Eraser,” we attempt to provide a much simpler explanation of the experiment’s results without having to invoke the quantum phenomenon of entanglement.
-I have since come to realize that this approach was not correct, so I have rewritten our paper to include entanglement, since it does play an important role in the experiment’s results.
-However, popular interpretations involving retrocausality, etc. are also wrong.
+I have since come to recognize that this approach is unsuitable, so I have rewritten our paper to include entanglement, since it does play an important role in the experiment’s results.

-A good simplifying metaphor to use for the delayed choice quantum eraser would entail identical twins.
-For example, if you just now happen to notice a shared trait on one twin that you hadn’t noticed before on the other twin, you’ve made a “delayed” observation or “choice.”
-And because they are twins, you know that what you observe on one must also exist on the other.
-This is a property of quantum entanglement.
+One useful way to think of the delayed choice quantum eraser experiment, and of entanglement in general, is to imagine a pair of identical twins.
+For example, if you happen to notice a physical trait on one twin that you hadn’t noticed before on the other twin, you’ve just made a “delayed” observation or “choice.”
+And because they are twins, you also know that the same traits of one will likely appear on the other, too.

 The delayed choice part of the delayed-choice quantum eraser.